Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 Plumbing Leaks From Upper Floors

 Homes with multiple levels are especially vulnerable to ceiling mold caused by plumbing leaks.
-Water from damaged pipes or overflowing fixtures often travels downward into ceiling cavities.
+Water from damaged pipes, leaking drains, or overflowing fixtures often travels downward into ceiling cavities.

 Typical plumbing-related causes include:

-If ceiling mold develops beneath bathrooms or kitchens, plumbing leaks should be strongly considered as the source.
+If ceiling mold develops beneath bathrooms, kitchens, laundry rooms, or plumbing fixtures, a plumbing leak should be strongly considered before cleaning the drywall.

 Bathroom Humidity and Poor Ventilation